laanayabdrzak/laanayabdrzak.github.io/_posts/2016-03-22-android-developement-best-practices.md

 Here is the selection:

-- Think twice before adding any **third party library**, it’s a really serious commitment
+- Think twice before adding any **third party library**, it’s really a serious commitment

 - Don’t use a **database** unless you really need to

-- You can think about **realm** is really awesome!
+- You can think about **realm** it's really awesome!

 - Hitting the 65k method count mark is gonna happen fast, I mean really fast!
 And **Multidexing** can save you